 Each Thing-a-ma-jig must be made up of mostly things you would find in the forest (or around your camp).
 Cabin groups can use twine, glue, etc to bind the items together, but that should be all they need from their cabins or craft shack.

 During dinner explain that each group must gather their items and create their Thing-a-ma-jig.
 They need to decided what the Thing-a-ma-jig does, its purpose, and they need to name their “product”.
 Then they must write a 1-2 minute sales pitch as though they are trying to sell it to us.
-Let them know that one of the campers in their group needs to give the sales presentation/pitch, one camper needs to show it off during the presentation and the rest of the cabin will stand behind them during it.
+Let them know that one (or two) of the campers in their group needs to give the sales presentation/pitch, one camper needs to show it off during the presentation and the rest of the cabin will stand behind them during it.
 Posters and costumes are encouraged.